BrainbirdLab/JaanLang-Web/src/lib/docs.md

 dhoro tmrCG holo 3.2
 dhoro amrCG holo 3.8
 ```
+Value is optional.
+If you don't provide a value, it will be set to `0` by default.

 ## Conditions 🤔

 ### If condition 🤔
-To perform a task if a condition is true, you can use the `jodi` keyword and end the block with `huh`:
+To perform a task if a condition is true, you can use the `jodi` keyword and end the block with `huh`.

 For example: